Nrezhang/Java-chat-application/README.md

-# Java-chat-application
+# Java-Notes-application
-Simple Java Client-to-client chat application using basic computer networking (sockets, etc.) and JFrame/JavaFX for graphical user interface.
+Simple Java notes application based on the Apple Notes app.
+Users will be able to browse, search, create, delete, and editing notes, which will be saved persistantly even after the program closes

-Designed using Object Oriented Principles
+developed using Object Oriented Principles.

 Developed by: Alec Sirkin and Henry Zhang